 You glance at your watch.
-Plus, 9:47.
-Or maybe 7:12.
-Think about it: or 12:03.
+Day to day, 9:47.
+Practically speaking, or maybe 7:12.
+Or 12:03.
 That number — minutes per mile — feels like a verdict.
 Fast enough?
-Too slow?
+Even so, too slow?
 Should you push harder or back off?

 Here's the thing: most runners obsess over the wrong part of that number.